FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

 Figure \ref{fig:phantom_mrisetup} shows the different measurement configurations for the phantom measurements.
 For the \textit{No Shielding} configuration, the RF coil was tested both with and without capacitive segmentation.
 This comparison demonstrated that capacitive segmentation alone reduces EMI coupling to the RF coil.
 The configurations \textit{Shielding} and \textit{Reference} were only conducted with a segmented RF coil.
 For these measurements the RF coil was first equipped with the copper-foil shield and then the FENCE shield.
 The reference measurement, where no additional EMI was coupled to the phantom, was conducted to analyze the potential SNR loss due to the presence of the inner shielding structures.
 It should be noted however that residual EMI could still couple to the phantom, as the measurements were not conducted in a fully Faraday shielded room.

 The mean SNR and SNR standard deviation over 10 slices was calculated for each configuration.

-The 3D Rapid Relaxation with Relaxation Enhancement (RARE) sequence available in the MaRGE console software was used for imaging with the following parameters:
+The 3D RARE sequence available in the MaRGE console software was used for imaging with the parameters listed in Table \ref{tab:mri_params_phantom}.

-Due to eddy currents, the k-space center shifted in the readout direction.
+Due to eddy currents on the gradient shield, the k-space center shifted in the readout direction.
 To mitigate this, the shift was calibrated using phantom measurements, and the readout window was adjusted accordingly along with an extension of the readout gradient.
 First order shimming was performed using the gradient coils.

 In-vivo experiments involved head imaging using the head coil in four different configurations:

 \begin{itemize} \item No subject grounding \item Grounding the subject using a single ECG electrode (Cleartrace-2 Radiotranslucent ECG-Electrode, ConMed, United States) placed on the upper arm \item FENCE: Using the FlexPCB inner shield \item FENCE and subject grounding. \end{itemize} A switched-mode power supply (ADLX65YSLC3A, Lenovo, China) connected to the power grid was held by the subject to introduce additional EMI during the MRI measurement.